sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Solution

-To accomplish this we will use `sensuctl` to configure a silence and disable event processing.
+To accomplish this we will configure a silence to suppress an alert (i.e. disabling event processing).
+We'll use `sensuctl` to configure silencing in this lesson.
+You can also configure silences from the Sensu Go web app, which we'll introduce in [Lesson 11].

 #### Steps

 1. **Configure a service health check to monitor an example application.**

    Copy and paste the following contents to a file named `app.yaml`.
    This will enable HTTP endpoint monitoring of a simple demo app in the workshop environment.

    ```yaml